Do you need a car in Amsterdam?

 - Rivers & Islands: To explore the many mouths of the Rhine or the relatively deserted islands of the Waddenzee, a car is essential.

 - Dutch landscapes: A hire car is best to appreciate the typical Dutch springtime landscape of tulips, canals and windmills – but a bike will do as well.

 Amsterdam area without a car

 - Obvious isn’t it?
 Cities in Netherlands are tightly packed — easy to get between, and even easier to get around.

 - Bike it: Cycle hire facilities are widely available at Amsterdam Centraal and most major NS railway stations, no pre-booking required.

 - Canals: Amsterdam is a city of canals, surely the best way of getting around is to take a boat trip?

-When or where do I need to hire a car in Amsterdam?
+Do you need a car in Amsterdam?
 For longer stays with more flexibility for travelling between Dutch cities and enjoying the Dutch landscape, a hire car is certainly useful, but by no means essential.

 [footer city=”Amsterdam” city2=”Amsterdam”]